- Off Armageddon Reef

 (I have added the dates in which each book is set, in August 2019.
 But since I have borrowed most of the books from the local library network, I don’t have easy access to some of the earlier books.
 I have relied on information in the Safehold Wiki for clues for some of these dates.)

 In the 24th Century, Earth and its colonies are attacked by an alien race called the Gbaba, who seem determined to wipe out the human race.
 The war continues for years, but eventually a fleet of spaceships, containing the remaining humans, escape and travel far into space, hoping the Gbaba will not find them.

 They settle a planet called Safehold.
-Most of the colonists have been in cryogenic suspension animation until landing.
+Most of the colonists have been in cryogenic suspended animation until landing.

 The leaders of the Administrative Council, Eric Langhorne (Chief Administrator) and Adorée Bédard (Chief Psychologist) wipe the memories of the colonists before reviving them.
-This way, they argue, the world will not have advanced technology, so will not be discovered by the Gbaba.
+(The revived colonists are referred to as Adams and Eves.)
+By wiping their memories, the leaders argue, the world will not have advanced technology, so will not be discovered by the Gbaba.
 They establish a religion, the Church of God Awaiting, with the members of the Council as angels and archangels, representatives of God, and a holy book called the Holy Writ, part of which (the Proscriptions of Jwo-jeng) specifies the types of technology which are forbidden.

 Pei Shan-wei, of the Council’s Techies faction, argues that humanity will eventually develop technology anyway, and it is better that they be warned about the Gbaba threat.

 Pei Kau-yung, Shan-wei’s husband, is in the Moderates faction, and has retained the position of military commander of the planet.
 Kau-yung and Shan-wei are ostensibly estranged, but they have done this as a strategy to retain some influence close to the leadership.